MaximeGer/node_flutter_jwt_starter/README.md

-# flutter_jwt_authentication
+# JWT Authentication with Flutter, NodeJS and PostgreSQL

-A fullstack template to make a Flutter app linked to a NodeJS API with a JWT authentication.
+A project template to make a Flutter app linked to a NodeJS API with a JWT authentication.

 ## List of technologies used